Smash223-5/R-TV-Player-Controls/README.md

 # R TV Player Controls

-A lightweight Chrome Extension designed to bring convenient keyboard shortcuts and playback controls to the custom web video player used in Telegram Web mini-apps (such as Chartdrama / R TV).
+A lightweight Chrome extension that adds essential keyboard shortcuts and playback controls to the custom web video player used in Telegram Web mini-apps (such as Chartdrama / R TV).

 ---

 ## Features

-- **Custom Keyboard Shortcuts:** Full playback, timeline, fullscreen, and episode navigation controls.
+- **Custom Keyboard Shortcuts:** Full control over playback, timeline seeking, fullscreen mode, and episode navigation.
-- **Prevent Default Scrolling:** Prevents the browser from scrolling down when pressing the `Spacebar`.
+- **Scroll Prevention:** Prevents the page from scrolling down when pressing the `Spacebar`.
-- **Built-in Console & Toggle:** A popup menu allows you to toggle the extension on/off and view live action logs/errors.
+- **Extension Toggle:** Clean popup interface to easily enable or disable shortcuts with a single click.
-- **Iframe & Custom Player Support:** Injects directly into embedded player frames (`mini.chartdrama.com`).
+- **Cross-Frame Support:** Injects directly into embedded player frames (`mini.chartdrama.com`).

 ---